Te Kaha (stadium): Progress

-After many years of discussion, the city council confirmed a stadium investment case in December 2019 and cabinet approved its funding contribution in March 2020.
-Completion of the construction project was hoped for 2024.
+After many years of discussion, the city council confirmed a stadium investment case in December 2019 and the cabinet approved its funding contribution in March 2020.
+Construction was hoped to be complete by late 2024.

-Construction began in January 2023 and the current planned date for opening is April 2026.

 On 22 July 2021, a majority of Christchurch City Council councillors made a preliminary decision to reduce the capacity to 25,000, but councillors voted on 12 August 2021 to backtrack on that decision after it was revealed the 30,000-seat option would only cost an extra $50 million, rather than the $88 million councillors were originally advised of.
+As of 2026, the stadium has 25,000 permanent seats with capacity for a further 5000 temporary seats, and has a maximum capacity of 37,000 for concerts.

+Construction began in January 2023 and the stadium was opened on 27 March 2026.

 Timeline

 2012

 In July 2012, the Christchurch Central Development Unit released their 100-day blueprint also known as the Christchurch Central Recovery Plan.
-The plan included a new permanent 35,000 seat multi-purpose sports and entertainment venue as an anchor project within a scheme for a future city vision.
+The plan included a new permanent 35,000-seat multi-purpose sports and entertainment venue as an anchor project within a scheme for a future city vision.
 The 6 hectare site is bounded by Tuam, Madras, Hereford and Barbadoes Streets.
 The Government took responsibility for acquiring the land needed for the stadium.

 2017

-The Multi-Use Arena Pre-Feasibility Study: Christchurch was requested by the Minister supporting Greater Christchurch Regeneration Nicky Wagner and the Christchurch City Council to develop and present a pre-feasibility study for the development of a new multi-use arena.
-This study did not consider any options with 35,000 seats as option as it would be too expensive and the general consensus among stakeholders (except for International Rugby) was that the capacity was higher than Christchurch needed, and was prohibitively expensive.
+The government Minister supporting Greater Christchurch Regeneration Nicky Wagner and Christchurch City Council published a "Pre-Feasibility Study" for a multi-use arena.
+This did not consider any options with 35,000 seats, due to the high cost, and the general consensus among stakeholders (except for New Zealand Rugby) was that that capacity was higher than Christchurch needed.

 2021

-In March 2021, a consortium of businesses were confirmed as the successful tenderer for the design and construction of the Canterbury Multi-Use Arena.
-The group known as Kōtui is led by Australian-based stadium construction experts, Besix Watpac.
-Kōtui includes Christchurch-based construction companies Southbase Construction and Fulton Hogan, local seismic engineering specialists Lewis Bradford, Christchurch architects Warren & Mahoney, and global stadium design experts Populous and Mott MacDonald.
+In March 2021, a consortium of businesses were confirmed as the successful tenderer for designing and building the Canterbury Multi-Use Arena.
+The group known as Kōtui is led by Australian-based stadium construction company BESIX Watpac and also includes the Christchurch-based Southbase Construction and Fulton Hogan, local seismic engineers Lewis Bradford, Christchurch architects Warren and Mahoney, and global stadium design companies Populous and Mott MacDonald.

+The land that the stadium sits on was gifted the name Te Kaharoa ("enduring strength" in Māori) by the local hapū (sub-tribe) Ngāi Tūāhuriri in 2021.
+The city's mayor Lianne Dalziel said that Te Kaharoa reflected Canterbury's "determination and fierce spirit".